Triple bottom line: Supporting arguments

 Furthermore, planning a sustainability strategy with the triple bottom line in mind could save companies a lot of money if a disaster were to strike.
 For example, when BP spilled "two hundred million gallons of oil in the Gulf of Mexico", it cost the company "billions".
 This company focused mostly on the financial and economic costs of this disaster, instead of the company’s environmental bottom line, furthering damage to the company and its reputation.

+Adoption

+Timothy Slaper and Tanya Hall identified General Electric (GE), Unilever, Procter and Gamble, 3M and a private company, Cascade Engineering, as examples of businesses using TBL.
+GE referred to TBL benefits associated with their electron beam emitting technology investment in 2008.
+Danish company Novo Nordisk's consolidated financial statements for 2019 were supplemented by a "consolidated social statement" and a "consolidated environmental statement".

 Criticism

 While many people agree with the importance of good social conditions and preservation of the environment, there are also many who disagree with the triple bottom line as the way to enhance these conditions.
 The following are the reasons why: